Book a room if you dare!

 Plagued by death, the family saw 5 of its members die by suicide, and the heir to the Lemp Mansion fortune (Frederick Lemp) died from mysterious circumstances in 1901.
 His father, William Lemp, was unable to deal with his son’s tragic loss, and three years later, he killed himself with a gunshot to the head in one of the mansion’s bedrooms.

 There’s a wide array of activity reported at the inn, but it doesn’t seem centred around any particular area.
 Claims are often heard of disembodied voices, bangs on doors, phantom footsteps, full-bodied apparitions, poltergiest activity, and more!READ MORE

 Built in 1882, the Grand Union Hotel is located in Fort Benton, the oldest settlement in Montana.
 The historic hotel itself being the longest operating hotel in the Big Sky Country, is as you’d expect full of paranormal activity.

-Although the majority of the reports here are tame, it doesn’t take anything away from it being one of the most haunted hotels in the country.
+Although most of the reports here are tame, it doesn’t take anything away from it being one of the most haunted hotels in the country.
 The sounds of stomping hooves are heard, likely due to a drunk cowboy that was shot to death on his horse whilst trying to ride on horseback up the staircase.